pedrosbmartins/pedrosbmartins.github.io/_drafts/downtoearth.md

 One day this thought popped in my head while reading about astronomy and reflecting on the unfathomable scale of the universe.
 Where, indeed, would the nearest star be?
 A few hundred meters away?
 Maybe a kilometer or two?

 As it turns out, in a scaled universe where the Sun is a mere 1 cm in diameter, our closest star neighbor -- [Proxima Centauri](https://en.wikipedia.org/wiki/Proxima_Centauri) -- would be **approximately 288 km away**.
-"Hell", I thought, "if this tiny Sun was located in my living room in Rio de Janeiro, Proxima Centauri would be almost as far as São Paulo!".
+"Hell", I thought, "if this tiny Sun was located in my living room in Rio de Janeiro, Proxima Centauri would be almost as far as São Paulo!"

-Certainly I cannot wrap my head around the distance of 4.2 light-years, or 40 trillion km, but I do have an inherent intuition for the Rio-São Paulo distance.
+Certainly I cannot wrap my head around the distance of 4.2 light-years, or 40 trillion kilometers, but I do have an intuitive understanding of the Rio-São Paulo distance.
 I was born and raised in Rio.
 I have seen both Rio and São Paulo represented on a map countless times, from geography classes at school, to weatherman reports on TV and the routine usage of Google Maps.
 I have personally visited São Paulo quite a few times since a young age, treading the distance by car, bus, and plane.

 So there it was, in the context of such mundane path, the sheer enormity of our universe.
 For a brief moment, I could visualize a tiny 1 cm Sun floating in front of me in the darkness, and far away -- so far away -- Proxima Centauri, our closest neighbor.
 All in a somewhat comprehensible scale of distance.